TLP:CLEAR

 3Active C2 Servers

 Between 2026-06-04 and 2026-06-23, cowrAI sensors observed three distinct campaigns operating concurrently.
 The most significant is the "Flylegit" IoT worm (Telegram: t.me/flylegit), a fully multi-architecture botnet deploying 14-arch binaries from 83.168.110.191 under the guise of a system updater.
-The malware contains explicit honeypot detection logic that reads /proc/<pid>/comm and exits silently in emulated environments — confirmed by divergent detonation behavior across our sandbox (ARMv7 connected to C2 at port 1336; ARMv5/6 exited cleanly with no contacts).
-Zero VT detections across all 14 samples as of 2026-06-23.
+The malware contains explicit honeypot detection logic that reads /proc/<pid>/comm and exits silently in emulated environments, confirmed by divergent detonation behavior across our sandbox (ARMv7 connected to C2 at port 1336; ARMv5/6 exited cleanly with no contacts).
+11 of the 14 samples are already flagged by VirusTotal (20-37 of roughly 61-65 engines each, mostly as generic Mirai-lineage trojans); the remaining 3 (armv6l, mips, sparc) have not yet been submitted, as of 2026-06-23.

-In parallel, a Next.js Server Actions RCE scanner (103.13.206.12) has been active since 2026-06-09, firing 933 exploit attempts using React Server Components prototype-pollution to gain unauthenticated code execution on vulnerable Node.js web servers.
+In parallel, a Next.js Server Actions RCE scanner (103.13.206.12) has been active since at least 2026-05-21 (the earliest point our current telemetry retention reaches — the true start may be earlier), firing 933 exploit attempts in the 14 days leading up to publication, using React Server Components prototype-pollution to gain unauthenticated code execution on vulnerable Node.js web servers.
 The recovered dropper (repositorylinux.dpdns.org/linux.sh, 24,942 bytes) has no VT coverage.

 A third campaign, "Frosty" Mirai (family-confirmed), explicitly targets Realtek-based embedded devices from 109.104.153.60.
 Sandbox detonation confirmed live C2 at 103.106.228.23:80 across 14 consecutive runs spanning 7 days.